anozie5/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 0-iam_betty creates  a script that switches the current user to the user b     etty.
+File 0-iam_betty creates a script that switches the current user to the user betty.
+File 1-who_am_i writes a script that prints the effective username of the current user.
+File 2-groups writes a script that prints all the groups the current user is part of.